aaronsherwood/liveCoding/flok_fall22.md

 ![enter image description here](https://raw.githubusercontent.com/aaronsherwood/liveCoding/main/media/flok2.png)

-Then everyone should copy this code on the next screen:
+Then everyone should copy the code at the bottom on the next screen.
+This is how you will connect the browser to supercollider:

 ![enter image description here](https://raw.githubusercontent.com/aaronsherwood/liveCoding/main/media/flok3.png)

 ### To Connect to Tidalcycles:

-We need the code we copied to connect to Supercollider:

  1. First, quit Atom to make sure you're Supercollider is not connected to that Tidal instance.